beginnerIzz/k8s_training/README.md

 Instead of deploying a services by config kubenetes manifest, we are trying to package all of relevant services using helm-charts and deploy everything at once

 1. Create a template to deploy services using helm-charts

+To install using template
+   helm install <release-name> ./helmcharts